Crell/ApiProblem/README.md

 $json_string = $problem->asJson();

 // Now send that JSON string as a response along with the appropriate HTTP error
+// code and content type which is available via ApiProblem::CONTENT_TYPE.
-// code.
-Also check out asXml() for the angle-bracket fans in the room.
+// Also check out asXml() for the angle-bracket fans in the room.

 ```